curlybracketshq/giovanni.curlybrackets.it/_posts/2013-02-20-live-coding-with-chuck-on-ubuntu.markdown

     $ chuck
     [chuck]: no input files... (try --help)

-As a starting point you can try running examples
+As a starting point you can try running the examples

     $ cd /usr/share/doc/chuck/examples
     $ chuck otf_01.ck